The new site can be found at https://developers.nets.eu/netaxept/en-EU/docs/

 In Netaxept Admin’s Callback page, there is transaction timeout drop-down list.
 For link payments, we recommend to set this to disabled.
 If it is enabled, transaction will be marked as timed out if it was not done (link not used) within a specific time.

-The implementation varies depending on what type of subsequent transactions you are using (i.e. Recurring payment or Easy payment), and what step in the process it is.
-Read more about Easy and Recurring payments >
+The implementation varies depending on what type of subsequent transactions you would like to use (for example Easy payment or Recurring payment).
+Read more about Tokenization services

 How can I see all the recurring transactions for one recurring agreement?